$84 Find Cheap Flights from Washington to Montana

 • What is the cheapest time of day to fly to Montana?

-The cheapest time of day to fly to Montana is generally in the evening, when round-trip flights cost $257 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Montana is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $267.
+The cheapest time of day to fly to Montana is generally at night, when round-trip flights cost $245 on average.
+Morning departures are around 4% more expensive than evening flights, on average.
+The most expensive time of day to fly to Montana is generally in the morning, which is peak travel time and where the average cost of a ticket is $267.

 • What is the cheapest flight to Montana?

-The cheapest ticket to Montana from Washington found in the last 72 hours was to Great Falls, at $55 round-trip.
-The most popular route is Seattle (SEA) to Bozeman (BZN) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $110.
+The cheapest ticket to Montana from Washington found in the last 72 hours was to Helena, at $137 round-trip.
+The most popular route is Seattle (SEA) to Bozeman (BZN) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $137.

 • What is the cheapest month to fly from Washington to Montana?